ElleBabaran/We-Vibe/README.md

 # We-Vibe

-A music platform where in users can play, browse, and share music.
+A music platform wherein users can play, browse, and share music.
 (will edit this laterrrr :>)